vrenkens/nabu/README.md

 ##Using the recognizers

-Nabu contains some pre-trained models, that you can esaily use to perform recognition as follows:
+Nabu contains some pre-trained models, that you can easily use to perform recognition as follows:

 ```